About the Board

 David A. Shive is the Chief Information Officer for the U.S. General Services Administration.
 Mr. Shive oversees the GSA IT organization, and is responsible for information technology operations and ensuring alignment with agency and administration strategic objectives and priorities.
 He joined the U.S. General Services Administration’s Office of the Chief Information Officer in November 2012.
 Concurrent to his role as CIO, David served as the Acting Commissioner of the newly formed Technology Transformation Service from July - November 2016.
 Prior to being named CIO, he was the Director of the Office of Enterprise Infrastructure, responsible for the enterprise information technology infrastructure platforms and capability that support the GSA business enterprise.
 He was also the Acting Director of HR and FM Systems for the GSA CFO and CPO offices.
 Prior to joining GSA, he served in the District of Columbia government as a Chief Information Officer.
 In this role, Mr. Shive had executive responsibility for agency IT operations including financial systems, security and privacy programs, internal controls and compliance, strategic planning, enterprise architecture and performance management and measurement programs and directed the transformation of enterprise systems and processes, to public/private cloud hybrid.

-Matthew Hartman, Deputy Executive Assistant Director of Cybersecurity, Department of Homeland Security Cybersecurity and Infrastructure Security Agency
+Chris Butera, Senior Technical Director for Cybersecurity Division, Department of Homeland Security Cybersecurity and Infrastructure Security Agency

 Term Board Members